-Many of today’s teens spend much of their time on computer monitor or smartphones.
+Many of today’s teens spend much of their time on computer monitor or smartphones, and are well-versed in online games to win real money.
 Parents who would prefer that their teen’s faces were buried in books might suspect the cause of this phenomenon is technology addiction.

 Internets addiction is an umbrella term that refers to the compulsive need to spend a great deal of time on the internet relationships, work, and health are allowed to suffer.
 The person becomes dependent on using the internet.
 Internet addiction is a psychological disorder.
 Other names if internet addiction includes addiction disorder, problem internet use, pathological computer use, and heavy internet use.